ghurault/python-analysis-template/DEVELOPMENT.md

 ## Alternative environments

-While the preferred setup uses Docker (via VS Code Dev Containers) to ensure full environment reproducibility, other Python environments (e.g. virtualenv, conda) are also supported.
+While the preferred setup uses Docker (via VS Code Dev Containers) to ensure full environment reproducibility, other Python environments (e.g. virtualenv, Conda) are also supported.

 This template relies on a pinned `requirements.txt` file for dependency management.
 This approach is broadly compatible and should work across different tools and platforms.